Salicylic Acid Gel

 For external use only.
 Avoid contact with eyes and other mucous membranes.
 Mild burning or stinging may occur.
 Peeling of the skin may increase as the salicylic acid works to loosen excess keratin.
 If excessive burning, stinging or peeling occurs, discontinue use and consult your physician.
 Flammable.
 Keep away from heat and open flame.
 Keep this and all medications out of the reach of children.

-(The following interactions are from a published review5 and include reports concerning both oral and topical salicylate administration.
+Drug Interactions.
+(The following interactions are from a published review 5 and include reports concerning both oral and topical salicylate administration.
 The relationship of these interactions to the use of Salicylic Acid 6% Gel is not known.)

 |Drug||Description of Interaction|